 A requirement for all WPA2-Enterprise networks is the use of a RADIUS server.
 A vital part of the network, the function of a RADIUS is to authenticate the user and their device and authorize them for network access.
-The authorization process occurs each time a user re-connects to the network, and it takes the guesswork out of determining who is using your network.
+The authentication process occurs each time a user re-connects to the network, and it takes the guesswork out of determining who is using your network.

 On-Site and Cloud RADIUS both serve the same function; they authenticate users and maintain the security of the network.
 Where they differ raises the positives and negatives of both, so the decision falls to individual organizations weighing the options.

-An organization with this type of RADIUS has access to a vast collection of forums, documentation, and trained professionals to assist with potential issues.
-Another benefit of being a mass market technology is that many vendors offer copious add-ons and capabilities.
-This allows organizations to determine the level of complexity they want in their RADIUS and what it’s purpose will be in the network.
+An organization with this type of RADIUS has access to a vast collection of forums, documentation, and (ideally) trained professionals to assist with potential issues.
+Another benefit of being a mass market technology is that vendors offer copious add-ons and capabilities.
+This allows organizations to determine the level of complexity they want in their RADIUS and what its purpose will be in the network.

 In addition, an On-Site RADIUS has no built-in redundancy.
 Redundancy is the act of transferring authentication requests to another server if the first server cannot handle a high traffic event.
 So, if an On-Site RADIUS is overloaded, it cannot transfer requests unless you have two servers (and some companies will require you to purchase two licenses for that privilege).
 This server type offers much to consider, so how does a Cloud RADIUS stack up?

 The most apparent benefit of a Cloud RADIUS are the general advantages of cloud technology.
 It is always readily available with built-in redundancy, there is just one license, and it’s more cost efficient because there is no hardware to deal with and no physical installation.